RealDotNetDave/dotNetTips.Utility.Core/README.md

 *   [dotNetTips.Utility.Standard.Tester][5]: Code for use in unit tests/ benchmarks.
 For article and video on how to use this assembly, go to: [https://dotnettips.wordpress.com/2020/03/27/unit-testing-with-random-data](https://dotnettips.wordpress.com/2020/03/27/unit-testing-with-random-data)

 ## Benchmark Tests
-Here are the results from the current benchmark tests:
+Here are the results from the current benchmark tests that takes over 3 hours to run:

 * [App][6]
 * [Collections.DistinctBlockingCollection<T>][7]